Aging is a natural part of life, so the ideal outlook is to be proactive and plan ahead for a long-term care plan.

 The “good news” is that you are not alone.
 Professional therapists and support groups are tremendous support as you work through your personal, emotional landscape – as well as the practical realities of your schedule – assessing where your boundaries are when it comes to caregiving and how to deal with aging parents.

-Express your genuine concern(s), worries and fears using personal statements:
+Express your genuine concern(s), worries, and fears using personal statements:

 - “I really worry that I won’t know what you want or what to do if you fell and broke your hip/hit your head/were in a car accident/suffered a stroke/etc. like Friend XX did…”

-- “Since I’m working full time (have kids at home, live too far, etc.), I know I can’t be a part-time caregiver when the time comes you need help with meals, errands, etc. as Friend XX does.
+- “Since I’m working full time (have kids at home, live too far, etc.), I know I can’t be a part-time caregiver when the time comes you need help with meals, errands, etc., as Friend XX does.
 Can we explore the options now to see what’s available so that we can plan ahead?”

 - “As Friend XX’s children move her into a retirement home, I realize that I know absolutely nothing about your long-term care plan or financial situation and this worries me.
 I wouldn’t know where to start if something like that became necessary for you…”

-Read your parents “The Signs”
+Read “The Signs” to Your Parents

 While acute health issues are nearly impossible to control or prevent, there are things you can do to avoid fall accidents that are likely to cause hip or head injuries.
+Prioritising home care is equally vital for ensuring the good health and safety of your aging parents.

 Some of the easiest home modifications include: